This is a bit of Hamsterley Forest, County Durham’s largest forest.

 With the outbreak of the Second World War, some of the camps – including Hamsterley Forest – became prisoner of war camps.

 Perhaps surprisingly, part of the Hamsterley Camp still exists – though these days, it’s been converted into a Visitors’ Centre for the forest.
-The forest offers a range of activities for visitors these days, including mountain biking, the RAC rally, and fell running.
+The forest offers a range of activities for visitors these days, including mountain biking, the RAC rally, and fell running all mentioned here.
 I wonder, though, how many visitors are aware of the forest’s dark past?